 (O) Accessory dwellings.
 ACCESSORY DWELLING is a separate dwelling for immediate family, domestic help, farm hands or other permanent help, or used as a guest quarters.
+See definition

 (1) Accessory dwelling regulations.
-Each single lot may have 1 accessory dwelling (either attached, or detached).
+Each single lot may have one accessory dwelling (either attached, or detached).